MGS88/AIO_OpenStack_Stein/README.md

 # AIO_OpenStack_Stein
-Images of all in one openstack stein release based on Ubuntu 18.04 LTS for VirutalBox
+OVA format Image of all in one openstack stein release based on Ubuntu 18.04 LTS for VirutalBox

 Host OS username/password: openstack/openstack , note: root password also "openstack" OpenStack username/password: admin/nomoresecret